fyceu/Port-of-Entry/Walkthrough.md

 Timestamp: `2025-11-19T19:10:42.057693Z`

 ## Timeline
-Based on the inforamtion we gathered, there are plenty of artifacts to draft a rough timeline of events according to the [MITRE ATT&CK Framework]().
+With the information gathered, there are plenty of artifacts to draft a rough timeline of events guided by the [MITRE ATT&CK Framework]()

 |          **Timestamp**         	| **ATT&CK Tactics** 	|                                                                              **Event**                                                                              	|
 |:------------------------------:	|:------------------:	|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------:	|